adamelso/albumgrab/README.md

 Roadmap
 -------

-At the moment it's only available as a command line utility, but soon will be availble as a website anyone can use.
+At the moment it's only available as a command line utility, but soon will be available as a website anyone can use.

 Install